deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 But local disks are generally cheaper and faster than network disks.
 So we have the following recommendations:
 * For master node, it's preferred to use network disk;
 * For ephemeral node, local disk can be used;
-* Avoid using flavors with disk value set together with `roodDiskSize` parameter.
+* Avoid using flavors with disk value set together with `rootDiskSize` parameter.
 Cloud providers can charge you for unused volume ordered, depending on flavor.

 In view of the above:
 - If the `rootDiskSize` is not set, an ephemeral disk with the size specified in flavor and the type specified by the cloud provider is used for the instance;